What Does Documenting Your SMS Mean

 - Checklists make some of the best work task documentation;

-- Checklists would be part of your classification, so you can monitor the value and efficacy of checklists;
+- Checklists would be part of your risk management classification schema, so you can monitor the value and efficacy of checklists;

 - Checklists should be created in tandem with the people responsible for fulfilling them; and

-- You should receive direct feedback from the roles fulfilling work tasks.
+- You should receive direct feedback from employees assigned to roles fulfilling work tasks.

 The last two points are especially important.
-Roles performing their tasks are often experts in the best way that a task can be done.
+Employees assigned to roles performing particular "specialty" tasks are often experts in the best way that a task can be done.
 The safety manager’s role is to make sure that the task is being done in a way that complies with safety policies and safety requirements.

 What Are Best Practices for Documenting SMS Records